lukesnc/arch-wsl/README.md

 # Arch on WSL

 This is how I get my instance of Arch working on Windows Subsystem for Linux.
-Unlike many Arch WSL solutions, this guide uses WSL import to import the Arch Linux docker image.
+Unlike many Arch WSL solutions, this guide uses WSL to import the Arch Linux docker image as a WSL instance.

 ## Setup